JA96x/Uber_fares_analysis/README.md

 1. Further work includes applying ARIMA models to clusters identified by K-means enhances analysis forecasting fare price trends over time for each specific cluster.
 2. Use of Gap Statistic as further validation for optimal number of clusters
+3. Using DBSCAN algorithm as an alternative to K-Means Clustering as it is able to handle geospatial location data better due to accounting for actual physical distance around each point.

 ## References